svn2github/freearc/readme.txt

      cd HsLua && ghc --make Setup.hs && ./Setup configure && ./Setup build && ./Setup install && cd ..
 4. For compiling console version (arc):
      ./compile-O2
-5. For compiling GUI version (winarc):
+5. For compiling GUI version (freearc):
      ./compile-GUI-O2
-6. When compilation will be finished, you will find arc/winarc executables in Tests subdirectory
+6. When compilation will be finished, you will find arc/freearc executables in Tests subdirectory
 7. For compiling SFX modules and Unarc: cd Unarc make linux